vyca2017/content/content/reference/api/relay-api/queries/pagination.md

 You can also skip an arbitrary amount of nodes in whichever direction you are seeking by supplying the `skip` argument.

+Note that **a maximum of 1000 nodes* can be returned per pagination field.
+If you need to query more nodes than that, you can use `first` and `skip` to seek through the different pages.
+You can also include multiple versions of the same field with different pagination parameters in one query.

 > Consider a blog where only 3 posts are shown at the front page.
 To query the first page:

 ```graphql